 If the icon is missing from the location but the notification icon in Verbum is indicating that it's still indexing, please try the following:

 - Click the "Command" box at the top of the window.

 - Enter the command: "Rebuild Index" and hit the Enter key.

 The indexer should begin rebuilding your index immediately.
 This may take several hours for large libraries.
 If the indexer continues to crash please send us the log files (see the article for enabling logging instructions above.

 Indexing is taking too long:

-If interrupted, indexing will need to start over.
-If you think it has stalled, please use the “Rebuild index” command above.
+If interrupted, it will need to start over.
+If you feel it has stalled, please use the Rebuild Index command referenced above.